Excel VBA Declare Array

 Sub Two_Array_Example() Dim Student(1 To 5, 1 To 3) As String Dim K As Integer, J As Integer End Sub

 Sub Two_Array_Example() Dim Student(1 To 5, 1 To 3) As String Dim k As Integer, J As Integer For k = 1 To 5 For J = 1 To 3 Worksheets("Student List").Select Student(k, J) = Cells(k, J).Value Worksheets("Copy Sheet").Select Cells(k, J).Value = Student(k, J) Next J Next k End Sub

 What this will do is it will copy the data from the “Student List” sheet and paste in “Copy Sheet.”

 - The array is a vast concept; this is just an introductory part.

 - You need advanced coding skills to understand the array declaration.

 This has been a guide to VBA Declare Array.
-Here we learn how to declare one dimensional and two-dimensional arrays in vba along with examples and downloadable excel template.
+Here we learn how to declare one dimensional and two-dimensional arrays in VBA along with examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –